tommyhall/tommyhall.github.io/_posts/2016-10-20-battleground-balance-in-heroes-of-the-storm.md

 title: Battleground balance in Heroes of the Storm
 ---

-In the last year I’ve been playing a lot of Blizzard’s *Heroes of the Storm*.
+Over the last year I’ve been playing a lot of Blizzard’s *Heroes of the Storm*.
 Like other [MOBA](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena)-style games (such as *League of Legends* and *Dota 2*), *Heroes* is a game with a relatively simple concept (two teams of five players, controlling single characters, attempt to destroy the opposing team’s base) disguising a surprising depth of strategy.

 One of the obvious sources of strategic depth (as in other MOBA titles) is in which heroes each player selects to make up their team, each with different strengths, weaknesses, and synergies.
 More unique to *Heroes*, however, is how each battleground has a fundamentally different, and powerful, objective of its own (such as recruiting a pirate to bombard the enemy’s structures, or allowing an allied hero to transform into a gigantic plant-monster).